 For Boating Under the Influence, a person may be found guilty of the offense if the person operates a boat (or other vessel) under the influence of alcohol or drugs, or if the person operates a boat (or other vessel) with a prohibited concentration of alcohol and/or drugs in the person’s blood, breath or urine.Columbus, Ohio Lawyer For DUI / OVI Charges In Central Ohio

-The focus of the Dominy Law Firm is representing clients for DUI / OVI charges.
+The focus of the Dominy Law Firm is representing clients for DUI / OVI charges in Ohio.
 From the office in Columbus, our lawyers represent clients in Franklin County and in courts throughout central Ohio.
 We have undergone extensive training specific to DUI / OVI, and use our expertise and experience to help clients who are fighting DUI / OVI charges.
 To learn more about The Dominy Law Firm, please see the attorney profile and the firm overview.
 You can also read reviews from previous clients and outcomes from previous cases.
 If you conclude your research and decide you may want to hire us to represent you, a free consultation can be arranged by calling 614-717-1177 or by completing a CONTACT FORM.

 - OVI / DUI First Offense In Ohio